Evaluation Projects

-I have evaluated a range of Lottery Funded projects
+I have evaluated a wide range of National Lottery Heritage Fund Lottery Funded projects

 • Great Grimsby’s Viking Journey (Heritage Lincolnshire 2023)